angoodkind/angoodkind.github.io/blog/_posts/2020-06-06-gratitude-is-complicated.md

 All of this would go some way bringing down the cost of healthcare, and increase the spectrum of people with access to it.
 It’s a small step, but a step in the right direction at least.

 I am lucky.
 But I am not an inherently better or more deserving person compared to a randomly selected human.
 For that reason, there is no reason we shouldn’t at least give every person the same opportunities and possibilities.
-At least then it’s up to them what they want to do with them.
+Perhaps this is a first small step I can provide to help improve access to information for those who currently don’t have it.